fmgwfwt/environment_variables/README.md

 set command shows the envirnoment variables <br />
 <br />
 in linux you can also create a file in one of the executable paths like /usr/bin/my_new_command <br />
+and then start to run that command from your terminal <br />